-Metronomy switched to their own label Need Now Future for their 2007 single "Radio Ladio."
-The following year, their second effort Nights Out arrived; it became their breakthrough album, introducing their eclectic sound to a wider audience.
+In 2006, Metronomy signed to Because Music; the following year, the single Radio Ladio became their first and only release on its Need Now Future imprint.
+The label also issued 2008's Nights Out, which introduced their eclectic sound to a wider audience thanks to singles such as Heartbreaker and My Heart Rate Rapid.
 In 2009, Stebbing left Metronomy to focus on his other project, Your Twenties.
 Bassist Gbenga Adelekan and former Lightspeed Champion drummer Anna Prior joined the fold for 2011's The English Riviera, which boasted a sleeker sound than the band's previous work.
-It was their most significant success to that date, reaching number 28 on the U.K. charts, selling more than 60,000 copies, and earning them a Mercury Prize nomination.
-Not content to rest on his laurels, however, Mount was determined to push his limits and set himself the challenge of recording his next album at Toe Rag, an all-analog London studio more commonly used by indie rock bands such as the White Stripes, the Zutons, and the Cribs.
-The resulting album, Love Letters, which was slated for release in March 2014, had a warm, retro sound inspired by '60s girl groups. ~ Heather Phares, Rovi
+It was their most commercially successful album to date, reaching number 28 on the U.K. charts, selling more than 60,000 copies, and earning them a Mercury Prize nomination.
+The album's popularity led to a sold-out show at Royal Albert Hall as well as comprehensive tours of both Europe and North America.

 Mount and crew went in a very different direction for Metronomy's fourth album, Love Letters.
 Taking inspiration from acts such as the Supremes, the Zombies, and Sly & the Family Stone, the band recorded at Toe Rag, an all-analog London studio frequented by indie rock bands such as the White Stripes and the Cribs.
 The singles I'm Aquarius and Love Letters -- which boasted a video directed by Michel Gondry -- signaled the album's mix of vintage warmth and cutting-edge pop ahead of its March 2014 release. ~ Heather Phares, Rovi